LSLWatson/CopilotforSecurity/Copilot_For_Security_Optimizer/readme.md

 [Learn more about Workbooks](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview)<br>

 ## Prerequisites

-Ideally you already have a Copilot for Security Compute Capacity deployed, if not you should considering deploying a compute capacity in the near future, as all capabilities of this solution rely on having a compute capacity already deployed.
+- Copilot for Security Compute Capacity - So we have something to which we can view/apply a schedule
+- Log Analytics Workspace (ideally Sentinel enabled) for operation of the Workbook

 Least-privilege resource deployment requires:
 - Workbook - Monitoring Contributor